-If you liked this post, why not have a read of some of my others.
+If you liked this post, why not read more about head lice facts and treatments, or some of my other posts.
 You can check out some other reviews such as the Baby Dan Wooden Bed Rail, the Mountain Buggy Nano Duo, the Gummee Glove for teething babies, or see if a Land Rover Discovery would be suitable as your family car.
 And if you want some of my usual parenting chit chat, go to my Mum Life section.

 If you like a bit of social media madness, pop over to my Facebook page where you’ll be able to have a laugh at what ridiculousness goes on in my house with three very small boys on a daily basis.
 Warning – there is often sarcasm, and usually swearing.
 There are also great travel reviews and some AWESOME giveaways.
 Feel free to join my Twins, Tantrums and Cold Coffee – Shits and Giggles Parenting Group too, where everyone shares their hilarious stories.